 Clinical placements are provided in all departments, supported by dedicated clinical teachers.
 Students are able to develop their knowledge, skills and attitudes through direct patient contact and clinical experience.
 The Undergraduate Clinical Educator team within the Education Service supports the Trust in its commitment to medical education.

-The team here in Bradford comprises seven Clinical Educators and a Clinical Education Fellow, all are very experienced health professionals from a range of clinical backgrounds including Nursing, Midwifery and Medicine.
-All are competent teachers and hold relevant teaching qualifications.
+The team here in Bradford comprises of an Education Lead, an Education Fellow, Clinical Educators and Rotating Post Foundation Fellows, all are very experienced health professionals from a range of clinical backgrounds including Nursing, Midwifery and Medicine.
 The team is supported by two administrators who work closely with the clinical areas and staff to provide the best clinical experience for the students.
-At present the Undergraduate Medical Education Director for the Trust is Prof. Alex Brown.
+At present the Undergraduate Medical Education Director for the Trust is Professor Alex Brown.

-The Undergraduate team is responsible for the planning and delivery of a comprehensive teaching programme for medical students of all years in both primary and secondary care.
+The Undergraduate team are responsible for the planning and delivery of a comprehensive teaching programme for medical students of all years.
 We work in close collaboration with all clinical areas and departments to provide the best learning experiences for students.

 We support the Medical School in complying with the General Medical Council’s standards and outcomes for medical education, and through our commitment to the delivery of high quality, innovative education for all undergraduate medical students.